openspending/os-conductor/README.md

 A simple service to allow whitelisted users to load data to the OpenSpending Datastore.

+The service is based on `Flask` microframework running on `Python 3` interpreter.
+Development environment is based on `npm/gulp` as interface for developers to interact with project.
+Deployment process is `CI/CD` based on `Shippable` and `Heroku` services.

 ## Development

 To start development process clone repository,